 The short answer: not always.
 It’s generally optional for landlords to report late rent.
 And in order for them to report late rent themselves, they generally need to be a member of a credit reporting bureau, which include Equifax, Experian, and TransUnion.
 Because of this, it’s not that common for late rent to appear on credit scores.
 If you want to be sure, you can go ahead and ask your individual landlord if they do report late rent payments.
 It’s possible many will say no or say they don’t report them unless late payments are a consistent problem or extremely late.
-Landlords are people too, so they may react differently in different situations.
+Landlords are people too, so they may react differently depending on the situation.

 There are, however, some caveats to note: If your landlord uses certain kinds of rent payment services, they may automatically report rent to credit bureaus as part of the service.
-If you need more information about this, this article by Experian has a list of several payment services that offer a credit reporting service.
+Experian, for example, has a feature called Experian Boost that allows users to add on-time rent payments to potentially improve their credit scores.